fiskaltrust/rollout-doc/buy-resell/framework-agreement.md

 * The contract period is open and the evaluation period for the ordered number of entitlements will be set to one year or the period of your choice.
 * The agreed purchase price applies to each allocation of each entitlements, regardless of whether you use the rollout management or prefer the store.
 * By assigning entitlements in the fiskaltrust.Portal according to your needs, you control purchase and accounting by yourself.
-* You avoid processing refunds because unused Entitlements already purchased can also be used in the following year.

 ## Work steps to achieve a framework agreement